 “Because you’re a perfect fit for the job, that’s why.
 Also, you’ll be helping out lots of people on two planets.”
 Now that really gets my attention, two planets?
 I must have shown some interest, since he smiles at me.
 “Yes, two planets, and neither is Earth.
 You also get to spend a lot of time making love to some lovely ladies.”
 I raise my eyebrows at him.

 The whole thing sounds like a teenage boy’s fantasy game.
-But Joe is dead serious, and seems real concerned I believe him.
+But Joe is deadly serious, and he seems real concerned I believe him.
 I lean back to relax while I think about all this.
 If it’s true it sounds very interesting - but is it true?
 I know I’d enjoy the fighting, and such, but I’m concerned for my family, now I’ve found a new family.
 “Joe, that all sounds good, but I’d have to talk it over with my family, because I’ll be running a risk.
 To do that I’ll have to lay it all out for them.
-Can you give me the other rules about the place, now?”
+Can you now give me the other rules about the place?”

 I smile, because this period of my life is coming to a close, an unexpected and very happy close.

-Lia gets everyone’s attention, and says, “I don’t know the full details, but Joe has a proposition for Al that’ll require him to undertake some high risks, but will also allow him to help a great deal of people while he gets his adrenalin rushes catered to at the same time.
-He does run a real risk of dying, but won’t be hurt, otherwise.
+Lia gets everyone’s attention, and says, “I don’t know the full details, but Joe has a proposition for Al that’ll require him to undertake some high risks, but it will also allow him to help a lot of people while he gets his adrenalin rushes catered to at the same time.
+He does run a real risk of dying, but he won’t be hurt in any other way.
 Al’s skills with weapons and combat greatly improve his chances of survival.
-He’ll also be saving the lives of many people while improving the living conditions of many others, and doing away with bad people.
+He’ll also be saving the lives of many people while improving the living conditions of many others, and also doing away with bad people.
 Joe isn’t allowed to say more to me, due to security concerns.
-Joe has been talking to Al about this today, and we now have to think about how we feel about Al taking the risks involved.
+Joe has been talking to Al about this today, and we now have to think about how we feel about Al taking the risks involved in this new work.
 I’d like to be able to give them both an answer today.”